 - a) Have up to date virus protection software and do not forward junk mail to others or encourage others to do so, since malicious software is often spread this way - b) Treat email attachments with caution, as they may carry viruses or other malicious software.
 If in doubt, do not open suspicious emails.
-For further information, please see our guide to Safe and Secure Computing. - c) Avoid hacking sites or downloading hacking or evidence eliminating software.
-Do not attempt to hack into Open University computer users' accounts or Open University systems. - d) Do not intentionally visit internet sites that are likely to contain obscene, racist, hateful or material likely to be seen as offensive, nor download or share such material via our systems. - e) While your right to freedom of speech is protected, you should not publish any content, for example, via blogs, forum contributions, ePortfolios and so on, that might contain material that is defamatory, obscene, discriminatory, illegal, incites hatred or could damage our reputation or breach copyright of The Open University or any other person or organisation. - f) Do not do anything that might result in sustained high-volume traffic to our network, for example by sending emails to large numbers of addresses, as this might prevent others from accessing the network.
+For further information, please see our guide to Safe and Secure Computing.

+- c) Avoid hacking sites or downloading hacking or evidence eliminating software.
+Do not attempt to hack into Open University computer users' accounts or Open University systems. - d) Do not intentionally visit internet sites that are likely to contain obscene, racist, hateful or material likely to be seen as offensive, nor download or share such material via our systems. - e) While your right to freedom of speech is protected in law, you should not publish any content, for example, via blogs, forum contributions, ePortfolios and so on, that might contain material that is defamatory, obscene, discriminatory, illegal, incites hatred or could damage our reputation or breach copyright of The Open University or any other person or organisation. - f) Do not do anything that might result in sustained high-volume traffic to our network, for example by sending emails to large numbers of addresses, as this might prevent others from accessing the network.
 We may block or quarantine any email or online posts if we identify it as a potential threat to our network. - g) Your Open University email address is intended to support your study.
-Incidental and occasional personal use is permitted, but shouldn't be used for regular personal activities, such as online shopping.

-Version number: 3.0 Approved by: Delegate of Director, Academic Services.
-Effective from: August 2024 Date for review: March 2025 h) If you think you may have compromised our network, you must contact the Computing Helpdesk immediately (see Contact us) below.
-We may investigate any breach or potential breach by accessing all relevant records and other evidence.
+Incidental and occasional personal use is permitted, but shouldn't be used for regular personal activities, such as online shopping. - h) If you think you may have compromised our network, you must contact the Computing Helpdesk immediately (see Contact us) above.
+We may investigate any breach or potential breach by accessing all relevant records and other evidence. - Keep your operating systems, web browsers, and applications on your computers, phones, and tablets up to date by enabling automatic updates.
+Remove any unused browsers and unsupported applications. - j) Ensure all applications on your devices are fully licensed and receive regular security updates. - k) Do not use devices that have been modified to bypass the operating system's security requirements (e.g., 'jailbroken' or 'rooted' devices).